WenshuaiJiangCorn/sl-experiment-wj/README.md

 ### Root Directory (Volume)
 All data acquisition systems, the Synology NAS and the BioHPC server keep **ALL** Sun lab projects in the same **root** directory.
-The BioHPC server uses **two roots**, one for the raw data and the other for the **processed data**.
-This separation is due to the BioHPC server using both fast NVME drives and slow HDD drives to optimize storage cost against processing performance.
-The exact location and name of the root directory on each machine is arbitrary, but is expected to either change very infrequently or not at all.
+The BioHPC server uses **two roots**, one for the raw data and the other for the processed data.
+This separation is due to the BioHPC server using a combination of fast NVME drives and slow HDD drives to optimize storage cost and data processing performance.
+The exact location and name of the root directory on each machine is arbitrary
+but should generally remain fixed (unchanging) over the entire lifetime of that specific machine.

 ### Project Directory
 When a new project is created, a **project** directory **named after the project** is created under the **root**